 My Use Case, and Reproduction

 One of the features I wanted to add to my email invalidation tool was auto-detection of email fields.
 That’s turned out to be a whole complicated process that I’m still finishing as of this post date.
 Part of the solution I am using is to create a custom metadata object to store a list of possible fields.
 For a variety of unimportant reasons I elected to store that information as a JSON string.
 So I created a long textarea field maxed out at 131,072 characters.
 Everything went fine at first: the process scans the objects and drops the results into the metadata record.
 When I looked at the records in the UI or after downloading to a file it looked just as I expected.
-But when I started to load the records again I got JSON parser errors because the value had been truncated to 511 characters.
+But when I started to load the records again I got JSON parser errors because the value had been truncated to 511 characters (see note about about 255 vs 511).

 Preventing Salesforce Custom Metadata Text Truncation